-So I have added yeast into my dough to get the desired texture, turmeric powder for the vibrant yellow color, and grated garlic to enhance the aroma of naan.
+Here I have added yeast into my dough to get the desired texture, turmeric powder for the vibrant yellow color, and grated garlic to enhance the aroma of naan.
+You can check out my other eggless baking recipes here.
 I have also reduced the quantity of plain flour (maida) by half and added whole wheat flour and added cumin seeds that aid in digestion.
-Now lets prepare garlic flavored turmeric naan:
+Now the recipe for garlic-flavored eggless turmeric naan:

 |Whole wheat flour||125 grams|